The Christian is a man who can be certain about the ultimate even when he is most uncertain about the immediate.

 Many people die in utero.
 More now than ever.
 I’m here.
 Why?

-As I was thinking about this, I realized that every day since the doctor, who expected to deliver a stillborn, handed my parents a healthy chubby screaming baby instead has been a bonus.
+As I was thinking about this, I realized that every day since the doctor, who expected to deliver a stillborn and handed my parents a healthy chubby screaming baby instead, has been a bonus.